msander1983/MarkdownPluginRelease/README.md

 ### Synchronize to Markdown
 * Convert the current topic to Markdown.
 * Sync a folder of topics and snippets to Markdown.
+* Sync all topics and snippets in your Flare project to Markdown.

 ### Refresh from Markdown
 * Overwrite the content of the current topic with the converted content from its corresponding Markdown file.
 * Refresh all topics and snippets in a folder from the corresponding Markdown files.
+* Refresh all topics and snippets in your Flare project from Markdown.

 **NOTE:** If a topic is called `Topic.htm`, the corresponding Markdown file would be `Topic.md`, and for a snippet called `Snippet.flsnp`, the corresponding Markdown files is `Snippet.flsnp.md`.